-

 Book X, Title 3 of the Belgian Code of Economic Law

-In case of the termination of the agreement by the supplier, except if this termination is based on a material breach of the Distributor, the Distributor will also be entitled to an additional indemnity pursuant to article X.37 of the Belgian Code of Economic Law.
+If the Principal terminates the agreement for other reasons than a material breach committed by the Distributor, the Distributor will be entitled to additional compensation under Article X.37 of the Belgian Code of Economic Law.

-This additional indemnity consists of the three following elements: goodwill, expenses and the severance pay.
+These types of compensation are the following: goodwill, expenses and severance pay.

 a.
 Goodwill

-The goodwill indemnity is determined on the basis of equity, which makes it difficult to assess.
-It is often expressed as the equivalent of the net profits before taxes (sometimes increased with overhead costs) or the equivalent of one or two years of gross profits.
+The goodwill indemnity is determined according to equity, which makes it difficult to assess.
+Courts often express this as the equivalent of the Distributor’s net profits before taxes (sometimes increased by overhead costs) or the equivalent of one or two years of its gross profits.

 b.
 Expenses